mpv-player/mpv/DOCS/man/en/options.rst

 --unicode
     Tells MPlayer to handle the subtitle file as unicode.

---unrarexec=<filename>
-    Specify the path to the unrar executable so MPlayer can use it to access rar-compressed VOBsub files (default: not set, so the feature is off).
-The path must include the executable's filename, i.e.
-    ``/usr/local/bin/unrar``.
-Not supported on MingW.

 --use-filedir-conf
     Look for a file-specific configuration file in the same directory as the file that is being played.